-Collision checking can be easily enabled for grasp computation of the ItemPick and BoxPick modules by passing the ID of the used gripper and optionally a pre-grasp offset to the compute\grasps service call.
+Collision checking can be easily enabled for grasp computation of the BoxPick module by passing the ID of the used gripper and optionally a pre-grasp offset to the compute\grasps service call.
 The gripper has to be defined in the GripperDB module (see Setting a gripper, Section 6.4.3.2) and details about collision checking are given in Collision checking within other modules (Section 6.3.2.2).

 If collision checking is enabled, only grasps which are collision free will be returned.
-However, the visualization images on the ItemPick or BoxPick page of the Web GUI also show colliding grasp points as black ellipses.
+However, the visualization images on the BoxPick page of the Web GUI also show colliding grasp points as black ellipses.